HouseTrip/housetrip.github.com/_posts/2013-11-24-session-store-and-security.md

 browsing session, but keep it hidden to him.
 Another way to store information relevant to the browsing session is using cookies.
 Obviously, nobody uses cookies to store any important information, because cookies are clear text, public and easy to tamper strings.
-If the user logs in your app, and you store his user_id in a cookie, you're asking for trouble.
+If the user logs in to your app, and you store his user_id in a cookie, you're asking for trouble.
 Hence, cookies are unsafe, and you must use sessions.

 One of the things that came for free on `rails new`, is a default session store,